gbsn-research/frontend-test/README.md

 - Documentation: [https://adcaller.com](https://adcaller.com)
 - /brands/me  will return the Brand used for Testing (same as /brand/Z2EfoOUFQJVs39lg)
 - Relation List are in the Documentation Schemas at the end of the documentation
+- Scroll Load Pagination: 4 Posts with load when the Scroll reaches the Bottom load the next 4 and so on.

 ### Delivery